vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/05_Calendaric_Astronomy.md

 The motion of the brilliant luminary, Jupiter across the sky attracted early attention ; Mars

-4.7 CHALDEAN CONTRIBUTIONS TO ASTRONOMY : RISE.
-OF PLANETARY AND HOROSCOPIC ASTROLOGY
+##  CHALDEAN CONTRIBUTIONS TO ASTRONOMY : RISE OF PLANETARY AND HOROSCOPIC ASTROLOGY

 We have seen that it was the needs of the calendar which gave rise to scientific astronomy which in the earliest times covered :